Projects

 Website: http://www.unimet.pro

-Safety at Sea (SOS) - Harmonisation of Education and Training of Merchant Navy Officers
+Safety on Sea (SOS) - Harmonisation of Education and Training of Merchant Navy Officers

 [Project in Post-development Phase and continued in the form of the UniMET project]